 The TOE relies on the platform to provide all of its cryptographic functionality.
-The following iOS evaluations are conformant to the Common Criteria for IT Security Evaluation (ISO Standard 15408) and are listed at the National Information Assurance Partnership (NIAP) Product Compliant List.
+The following Windows evaluations are conformant to the Common Criteria for IT Security Evaluation (ISO Standard 15408) and are listed at the National Information Assurance Partnership (NIAP) Product Compliant List.

-The TOE was tested on the following iOS v15.7.7 and iOS 16.5.1(C) platforms:
+The TOE was tested on the following platforms: